 During the planning stage, a saw is used to cut off the top portion, which can be used to cut another diamond.
 Note that the typical crown (top) of a round brilliant is slightly higher than the typical crown of a princess cut.
 If the cutter wants to create two princess-cut diamonds from a crystal, the planning is slightly different than when two rounds are being cut (figure 8).

 Remember that diamonds are tougher in the directions where the atoms are bonded tightly together, less tough where they’re not so tightly bonded.
 Look at the location of the corners on a princess cut, which are very vulnerable to chipping since they lie close to the cleavage plane.
 Cutting styles like these, with pointed corners or ends, are often set with prongs to protect the corners from chipping.
-Even so, a hard blow to a prong at a corner of a princess cut (figure 9) can cause a chip to run down the side of the diamond.
-This is not exactly at the cleavage plane, where the carbon atoms are furthest apart, but very near to it.
+Even still, a hard blow to a prong at a corner of a princess cut (figure 9) can cause a chip to run down the side of the diamond.
+This is not exactly at the cleavage plane, where the carbon atoms are farthest apart, but very near it.
 When chips occur, they rarely look like smooth flat planes of cleavage.
 Rather, they appear to be stepped, because they are not directly on the cleavage plane (figures 10 and 11).

 1. Avoid shapes with points or sharp corners

 Any shape of diamond with points or sharp corners is more exposed to chipping at those locations (figures 11 and 12).
-Round, oval and rounded-corner cushions don’t have that point exposure.
-A more recent cutting technique called chamfering is used by some in the diamond trade and is believed to improve durability for princess cuts.
+Round, oval, and rounded-corner cushions don’t have that point exposure.
+A more recent cutting technique called chamfering is used by some in the diamond trade and believed to improve durability for princess cuts.
 Chamfering places a very small flat facet on the corners (figure 13).

 2. Protect the culet

 At one time, almost all standard round brilliant cut diamonds and many other shapes were cut with a small facet at the culet.
 This was to protect the culet from chipping.
 Now most diamonds come to a sharp point at the culet, and thus all culets with points are vulnerable (figure 14).
-Once they are set in jewellery, however, there is little risk of damaging the culet.
+Once they are set in jewelry, however, there is little risk of damaging the culet.